 Medicare Part B coverage

-Medicare Part B is the portion of Medicare that covers most medical services, such as doctor’s visits, durable medical equipment, and preventative services.
+Medicare Part B covers most medical services, such as doctor’s visits, durable medical equipment, and preventive services.
 It doesn’t usually cover contact lenses.

 However, there is one exception.
 If you have cataract surgery, Medicare Part B will cover one pair of corrective contact lenses after your surgery.

 When you have cataract surgery, your eye doctor will insert an intraocular lens, which can sometimes change your vision.
 As a result, you’ll likely need new contact lenses or eyeglasses to correct your vision.
-Even if you wear glasses already, chances are you’ll need a new prescription.
+Even if you wear glasses already, you’ll most likely need a new prescription.

 It’s important to know that Medicare will pay for new contact lenses after each cataract surgery with an intraocular lens insertion.
 Normally, eye doctors will only perform surgery on one eye at a time.
 If you have surgery to correct a second eye, you can get another contact lens prescription at that time.

 However, even in this situation, the contact lenses aren’t totally free.
-You’ll pay 20 percent of the Medicare-approved amount, and your Part B deductible applies.
+You’ll pay 20% of the Medicare-approved amount, and your Part B deductible applies.

 Also, you’ll have to make sure you order contacts from a Medicare-approved supplier.
 If you usually order your contact lenses from a certain supplier, be sure to ask if they accept Medicare.
 If not, you may need to find a new supplier.